-In the UK, the Daylight Saving (DST) period is is known as British Summer Time or BST for short.
+In the UK, the Daylight Saving (DST) period is known as British Summer Time or BST for short.

 The UK is the short name for the United Kingdom of Great Britain and Northern Ireland.
 Great Britain consists of England, Wales and Scotland.

 Since 1996 all clocks in the European Union have changed on same dates and at the same time, 1:00 am GMT.
-UK left the EU on 31 January 2020 and is in a transition period till the end of 2020.
+UK left the EU on 31 January 2020 and was in a transition period till the end of 2020.
 There have been no announcements so far about post-EU Daylight Saving Time (DST) rules.